fowlay/ebok/README.md

 Book an earning.
 Use the invoice date, don't use the date when payment happens.
 Specify the amount including 25% VAT.

+### g MONTH DAY AMOUNT COMMENT... - book earning (25% VAT)

+Book an earning.
+Use the invoice date, don't use the date when payment happens.
+Specify the amount including 12% VAT.

 ### u MONTH DAY AMOUNT COMMENT... - book earning (6% VAT)